U.S.–Japan alliance

 The U.S.–Japan alliance (日米同盟, Nichi-Bei Dōmei) is a military alliance between Japan and the United States, as codified in the Treaty of Mutual Cooperation and Security between the United States and Japan, which was first signed in 1951, took effect in 1952, and was amended in 1960.
 The alliance has been further codified in a series of "administrative" agreements, "status of forces" agreements, and secret pacts (密約) that have not been subject to legislative review in either country.

 Under the terms of the alliance, the United States undertakes to defend Japan in case of attack by a third power.
-In return, Japan allows American troops to be stationed on Japanese soil, and makes sizeable "sympathy payments" to underwrite the cost of the U.S. bases it hosts.
+In return, Japan allows American troops to be stationed on Japanese soil, and makes sizable "sympathy payments" to underwrite the cost of the U.S. bases it hosts.
 Excluding the U.S. itself, Japan is home to more American troops than any other country.
 In practice, the commitment to defend Japan from attack includes extending the United States's "nuclear umbrella" to encompass the Japanese archipelago.

 The two nations also share defense technology on a limited basis, work to ensure interoperability of their respective military forces, and frequently participate in joint military exercises.

-Although Article 9 of Japan's Constitution forbids Japan from maintaining offensive military capabilities, Japan has supported large-scale U.S. military operations such as the Gulf War, the War in Afghanistan, and the Iraq War with monetary contributions and dispatch of noncombat ground forces.
+Although Article 9 of Japan's Constitution forbids Japan from maintaining offensive military capabilities, Japan has supported large-scale U.S. military operations such as the Gulf War, the war in Afghanistan, and the Iraq War with monetary contributions and dispatch of noncombat ground forces.

+U.S.-Japan Relations in Early 20th Century (1900-1920)

+During the early 20th century, the United States and Japan had constant rising and falling tensions as well as agreements and disagreements.
+While the U.S. recognized Japanese rule over Korea and Taiwan and Japan recognized the Philippines to be under the U.S., America worried about Japanese expansion and increasing control over China.
+Meanwhile, Japan was frustrated over American treatment of and discrimination against Japanese immigrants.
+Japan's problem with America was solved in 1908 with an agreement to no longer segregate Japanese students in America if Japan restricted immigration to the United States.
+The two countries recognized each other's territorial possessions, but the continued bad treatment of Japanese nationals in America increased tensions.
+To prevent further conflict over Japan attempting to increase control over China, the two sides formed another agreement in 1917 where America recognized Japan's control over Manchuria and Japan would not block U.S. opportunities in China; however, this was short-lived.
+The League of Nations negotiations also yielded no agreement.
+In the end, Japan and America could not come to terms on racial equality and expansion in China.
+Relations continued to deteriorate in the 1930s with Japan's invasion of China, Pearl Harbor, and World War II; Japan's defeat eventually leading to the modern-day U.S.-Japan alliance.